SynTexDZN/homebridge-syntex-magichome/README.md

 ### Light Config
 - `type` must be either `rgb` / `rgbw` *( based on your device: look below )*
 - `function` is always `light`
+- `name` could be anything.
 - `ip` use a normal ip or a mac address.

 ### Preset Switch Config
 - `type` must be a `switch` *( for preset and reset switches )*
 - `function` is always `preset-switch`
+- `name` could be anything.
-- `ips` must be a key-value object where `key` is MagicHome LED IP Address e.g. `192.168.1.100` or `DC4F22C5XXXX` MAC Address & `value` is default rgb color of the light. e.g. `"255,255,255" (White)`
+- `ips` must be a key-value object where `key` is MagicHome LED IP Address `192.168.1.100` or `DC4F22C5XXXX` MAC Address and `value` is the default rgb color of the light `"255,255,255" ( white )`
 - `preset` is the name of the preset you want to use for the effect *( see `Available Presets Scenes` below )*
 - `speed` defines the speed of the effect *( from 0 to 100 )*

 ### Scene Switch Config
 - `type` must be a `switch` *( for preset and reset switches )*
 - `function` is always `scene-switch`
+- `name` could be anything.
-- `ips` must be a key-value object where `key` is MagicHome LED IP Address e.g. `192.168.1.100` or `DC4F22C5XXXX` MAC Address & `value` is default rgb color of the light. e.g. `"255,255,255" (White)`
+- `ips` must be a key-value object where `key` is MagicHome LED IP Address `192.168.1.100` or `DC4F22C5XXXX` MAC Address and `value` is the default rgb color of the light `"255,255,255" ( white )`

 You can use MAC Address instead of IP Address as well.
-Please note format of MAC Address.
-It should be in capital letters and `:` should not be present. e.g. `DC4F22C5XXXX`
+Please format the MAC Address.
+It should be in capital letters and `:` should not be present `DC4F22C5XXXX`

 ---